Skip to content

 java-tron supports application shutdown with kill -15, which sends a SIGTERM signal to the application, allowing it to gracefully shut down. java-tron is also compatible with force shutdown using kill -9, which sends a SIGKILL signal.

-Thus, you can use the command docker stop <container_id> or docker kill <container_id> to close the java-tron container.
+Thus, you can use the command docker-compose stop/down or docker-compose kill to stop or close all the services.

 Interact with FullNode